MickaelRigault/ztfquery/README.md

 zquery.download_data("psfcat.fits", show_progress=False)
 ```

-**You can download in multiprocessing** simply by adding the keywork `nprocess=X` where X is the number of paralell process you want.
+**You can download in multiprocessing** simply by adding the keywork `nprocess=X` where X is the number of parallel process you want.
 The `show_progress` option will then show the overall progress (do not forget to add the `notebook=True` option is this is run from a notebook.
 For example:

 ```python
 zquery.download_data("psfcat.fits", show_progress=True, notebook=True,